effektif/admin-docs/docs/backup.rst

 Make sure the MongoDB server is running when you want to execute mongodump.
 If not stated otherwise via command line parameters, mongodump will try to backup data from the locally running mongod service.

-You will need to use the Signavio Workflow MongoDB user credentials again to access the data of the Signavio Workflow database.
+You will need to use the Signavio Workflow Accelerator MongoDB user credentials again to access the data of the Workflow Accelerator database.
 If you are using another MongoDB user to perform the backups, make sure he has the necessary roles.
 For the backups, the user needs to access all databases and the user data.
 The user should have the following roles: